thekiritos/eltex_mes/README.md

 2. File `/ansible_collections/cisco/ios/plugins/terminal/ios.py`.
 You need to replace the following command:
    `self._exec_cli_command(b"terminal length 0")` // "terminal length 0" -> "terminal datadump"

 These changes will let you use some basic cisco.ios modules with Eltex MES devices.
+But you should not use a `gather_facts` function, because it will not work correctly.
+Set `gather_facts: false` in your playbook by default.

 Also you can see my old playbooks for some tasks: